kratenko/lovem/draft/30-return-the-easy-way.md

 __A `goto` is fine and all - but we want to `return`!__

-We have the ability to jump around in out program.
+We have the ability to jump around in our program.
 But it is only `goto`.
 There is no way to add a `return` yet.
 You would have to `goto` back - and how would you know where to?
 We will implement one way to do that - and then talk about it a bit.